angulardart/site-angulardart/src/angular/guide/user-input.md

   }
 ```

-Now, `event` is declared as a `KeyboardEvent`, and `event.target` as an
+Now `event` is declared as a `KeyboardEvent`, and `event.target` as an
-`InputElement` &mdash; not all elements have a `value` property.
-The `onKey()`
+`InputElement` &mdash; one of the element types that has a `value` property.
-method more clearly expresses what it expects from the template and how it
+With these types, the `onKey()` method more clearly expresses what it expects
-interprets the event.
+from the template and how it interprets the event.

 ### Passing _$event_ is a dubious practice

 Typing the event object reveals a significant issue with passing the entire
-DOM event into the method: the component has too much awareness of the
+DOM event into the method: the component is closely tied to the template
-template details.
+details.
 The component can't extract data without using web APIs.
-That breaks the separation of concerns
+That breaks
-between the template (_what the user sees_) and the component (_how the
+the separation of concerns between the template (_what the user sees_) and the
-application processes user data_).
+component (_how the application processes user data_).

 The next section shows how to use template reference variables to address this
 problem.

 ## Get user input from a template reference variable

-There's another way to get the user data: use Angular [**template reference
+There's another way to get the user data: Angular [**template reference
-variables**](template-syntax#ref-vars).
-These variables provide direct access
+variables**](template-syntax#ref-vars) provide direct access to an element from
-to an element from within the template.
-To declare a template reference
+within the template.
+To declare a template reference variable, precede an
-variable, precede an identifier with a hash character (`#`).
+identifier with a hash character (`#`).

 The following example uses a template reference variable to implement a
 keystroke loopback in a simple template.